PhilippeR26/starknet.js-workshop-typescript/README.md

 This repo is configured to be able to perform debugging of your typescript code.
 Just CTRL+SHIFT+D, then click on the green arrow.

-This script has been written with cairo v0.13.5, Starknet-devnet-rs v0.3.0, starknet.js v7.1.0.
+This script has been written with cairo v0.13.5, Starknet-devnet v0.4.0, starknet.js v7.1.0.
 Due to fast iterations of Starknet and Cairo, these scripts will probably be quickly out-of-date.